siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Type-Code](./images/cgdisk/cgdisk_03.png)

-After entering "L" a long list of codes and their usage appears.
+After entering "L", a long list of codes and their usage appears.
 The integrated search function simplifies the selection.
-For us the following codes are necessary:
+For us, the following codes are necessary:
 ef00 for EFI system
 ef02 for BIOS-boot
 8200 for Swap
 8304 for Linux root
 8300 for Linux data

 So we enter "ef00" and confirm.
-Afterwards we may optionally assign a name (label), which was done in the example, and confirm the entry again.
-With the partitions for BIOS-boot, Linux-root and Swap we proceed after the same pattern.
+Afterwards, we may optionally assign a name (label), which has been done in the example, and confirm the entry again.
+We proceed after the same pattern for the partitions BIOS-boot, Linux-root, and Swap.
 The next picture shows the result of our efforts.
-As we can see there is still plenty of space for a second system and especially for a shared data partition.
+As we can see, there is still plenty of space for a second system and especially for a shared data partition.

 ![First part](./images/cgdisk/cgdisk_04.png)

-After the two partitions are created, we can see the partitioning of the entire disk in the next image.
+After the two partitions have been created, we can see the partitioning of the entire disk in the next image.

 ![Sharing](./images/cgdisk/cgdisk_05.png)

-The partitions that the two systems will use later in operation are color-coded.
+The partitions that the two systems will use later during operation are color-coded.
-At the beginning and the end there are still small, free areas.
+At the beginning and the end, there are still small, free areas.
 They are created by aligning the partition to the block boundaries of the disk and can also appear between the partitions.
 With *Align* the value for the number of sectors can be changed.
-For SSD and M2 disk it is usually 2048 sectors and for old disks 512 sectors. *gdisk* reads the metadata of the hard disks and sets the value for the sectors afterwards.
+It is usually 2048 sectors for SSD and M2 disks and 512 sectors for old disks. *gdisk* reads the metadata of the hard disks and sets the value for the sectors afterwards.
 Therefore usually no change is necessary.

-Additional, detailed information about the partitions can be seen if the command *info* is used.
+Additional, detailed information about the partitions can be seen by entering the command *Info*.

 ![Partition Details](./images/cgdisk/cgdisk_06.png)